Giedo van der Garde: Sauber (2014–2015)

 Due to the risk of having its assets seized for disobeying court orders, Sauber opted to abort participation in Friday morning's first practice session for the Australian Grand Prix.
 Nevertheless, based on media speculation about Bernie Ecclestone's intervention to avoid further negative publicity on the sport, Ericsson and Nasr did participate in Friday afternoon's second practice session.

-On Saturday, 14 March 2015, the dispute reached a temporary resolution thanks to Van der Garde announcing that he would forego racing in Melbourne, with a view to finding a more permanent solution in the future.
+On Saturday, 14 March 2015, the dispute reached a temporary resolution thanks to van der Garde announcing that he would forego racing in Melbourne, with a view to finding a more permanent solution in the future.
 The Sauber team and its new drivers for 2015, Ericsson and Nasr, were thus able to complete the Australian Grand Prix's Saturday qualifying session and Sunday race.

-On 18 March 2015, Van der Garde confirmed that he and Sauber had reached a settlement after he relinquished, once and for all, his rights to race in F1 with the team.
-In return for termination of the contract by mutual consent, it is reported that Van der Garde received compensation in the amount of US$16 million.
-The controversy, however, continued thanks to a statement released by Van der Garde revealing further background and indicating that his intention had also been that of promoting the rights of racing drivers whose contracts are often not honoured.
-In response, the Sauber team expressed surprise at Van der Garde's post-settlement statement opting to not comment further on the matter.
+On 18 March 2015, van der Garde confirmed that he and Sauber had reached a settlement after he relinquished, once and for all, his rights to race in F1 with the team.
+In return for termination of the contract by mutual consent, it is reported that van der Garde received compensation in the amount of US$16 million.
+The controversy, however, continued thanks to a statement released by van der Garde revealing further background and indicating that his intention had also been that of promoting the rights of racing drivers whose contracts are often not honoured.
+In response, the Sauber team expressed surprise at van der Garde's post-settlement statement opting to not comment further on the matter.

 Van der Garde driving in the 2018 6 Hours of Silverstone.

-Post-Sauber (2015–)
+Post-Sauber (2015–present)

-In April 2015, Van der Garde's manager downplayed rumours of a return to Formula 1 during that season, with Manor Marussia, adding that the focus was for a 2016 race seat in DTM or LMP1.
+In April 2015, van der Garde's manager downplayed rumours of a return to Formula 1 during that season, with Manor Marussia, adding that the focus was for a 2016 race seat in DTM or LMP1.

 TV career

-As Max Verstappen joined Formula 1 in 2015, Van der Garde was often asked for his analysis in Dutch TV Shows.
-Between 2015 and 2021, Van der Garde was a usual guest in several Dutch TV shows to talk about Verstappen in Formula One.
-In December 2021, it was announced that Van der Garde would join the analyst team of Viaplay from 2022 onwards.
-At the new Dutch sports channel, Van der Garde is accompanied by other analysts such as former Formula One driver Christijan Albers and racing driver Tom Coronel.
+As Max Verstappen joined Formula 1 in 2015, van der Garde was often asked for his analysis in Dutch TV Shows.
+Between 2015 and 2021, van der Garde was a usual guest in several Dutch TV shows to talk about Verstappen in Formula One.
+In December 2021, it was announced that van der Garde would join the analyst team of Viaplay from 2022 onwards.
+At the new Dutch sports channel, van der Garde is accompanied by other analysts such as former Formula One driver Christijan Albers and racing driver Tom Coronel.

 Sportscar career

 2016: ELMS title

 For the 2016 season, van der Garde would return to racing, making his maiden sportscar racing appearance with G-Drive Racing in the European Le Mans Series.
-Partnering with Simon Dolan and Harry Tincknell, the Dutchman went on to take the title in his debut season, with the outfit having taken victory at Silverstone and Estoril.
+Partnering with Simon Dolan and Harry Tincknell, he went on to take the title in his debut season, with the outfit having taken victory at Silverstone and Estoril.

-He would also make his debut at the 24 Hours of Le Mans during the same year.
+Van der Garde would also make his debut at the 24 Hours of Le Mans during the same year.